How do you manage stress with diabetes type 2?

 • Try herbal medicines like Ashwagandha to control stress.

-Also Read: 12 tips to managing Migraine
+Also Read: 12 tips for managing Migraine

 Conclusion: Stress and diabetes